UoMResearchIT/Software_Release_Demo/README.md

 Usually we will wish to use an Open Source license - so that our code is a widely useable as possible.
 However there are a number of different open source licenses available, and your choice of which to use will determine how free end users are to modify, use, and share your code.

+The two main categories of open source license are:
+- **permissive**: designed to give maximum freedom to the end users of the software;
+- **copyleft**: allows a lot of freedom with the code, but all derivative works must also be released under the same license.

-For details on these licenses visit [Choose a License](https://choosealicense.com).
+For details on open-source licenses visit [Choose a License](https://choosealicense.com).

+### Creating a License File
 Github enables the fast addition of a license to a repository.
 To make use of this, first you need to click the `Add file` option on the repository, and select `Create new file`.
 ![](fig/1-create_new_file.png)